 Michael Jackson represented many of the through lines I would explore in future projects.
 My commitment to off-beat characters whose private manias become public fodder for tabloids and reality television can be seen in pieces like Object of Her Affection and The Feeder.
 Themes of plastic surgery and the negotiation of identity in an ever shifting landscape of technologies that can drastically alter and remap the body have reappeared in pieces like Bride of Wildenstein – the Musical and Raggedy Ann to Real Doll.
 Crime as entertainment is a subject I am currently taking another look at in Model Killer Giant Crimes and Tiny Cover-Ups.

-Collaborators included Kathleen O’Shay, Julie Puzzon, Zoe Orgasma, Nette E. Brenner, Juba Kalamka, Prudence Browne, Nadine Bopp, Davida Igram, William Wheeler, Kate Hinrichsen, Noel Bartus, Kappi Wright, Arlena Tucker-Hampton, Lee Wells, Jasmine Kronbeck, Kera Evans, and Fausto Ferños,
+Collaborators included Kathleen O’Shea, Julie Puzzon, Zoe Orgasma, Nette E. Brenner, Juba Kalamka, Prudence Browne, Nadine Bopp, Davida Igram, William Wheeler, Kate Hinrichsen, Noel Bartus, Kappi Wright, Arlena Tucker-Hampton, Lee Wells, Jasmine Kronbeck, Kera Evans, and Fausto Ferños,

 Film crew Haejin Kim, Ximena Musch, Peter Ciecka, Mitchell Magee, Liz Gueunther, Maria Cicarelli, Ricarda Montinaga, Arlene Harting, Pam Staron, Jessica Henderson, Inez Somer-Simspn, Julie Shanks, and Ayanna U’Dongo